gonzonia/gonzonia.github.io/README.md

 # ES Theme Studio v3.57
+# DISCLOSURE: This was created with the help of AI
 A single-file, browser-based visual editor for EmulationStation theme XML files.
 Designed to run locally alongside your theme files — no server required.

 ---